Pursuing the positive aspects of law.

 Rick has been involved in the community in many ways.
 He was co-developer of the Springfield Court affordable housing project, a 63-unit apartment complex in Fort Collins catering to single mothers with multiple children.
 He was a co-founder of the Poudre School District Sidekicks program, which arranged for employers to release employees once a week to mentor students in local schools.
 He has been a member of the Fort Collins Lions Club, an Odyssey of the Mind coach, and a long-time manager of competitive youth baseball teams, and he founded the Fort Collins-Loveland Baseball Association.
 He is a past Baseball Commissioner for the Colorado State Games.
 Having an abiding interest in small business, Rick has owned two Baskin-Robbins ice cream stores in Fort Collins.

-He and his wife, Britt, a Registered Nurse working in trauma research at Medical Center of the Rockies, have five grown children.
-Mallory has one child, a son, and they live in Fort Collins where she works for Otter Products as an executive assistant.
+He and his wife, Britt, a recruiter for disaster relief teams of Samaritan’s Purse, have five grown children.
+Mallory has one child, a son, and they live in Fort Collins, where she works for Otter Products as an executive assistant.
 Connor, his wife, and their son reside in Southern Illinois.
 He is a program manager for General Dynamics.
 Virginia resides with her husband and two sons in Fort Collins.
 She is an RN and works in risk management at the Medical Center of the Rockies.
 Ryan, unmarried, is soldiering through a Ph.D. program in education at a Midwestern university.
 Justin, also unmarried, is a data scientist with a large American company in the Southwest.
 In their spare time, Rick and Britt enjoy running, hiking and bicycling, theater and concerts, reading, and travel.
 Rick has run more than a dozen marathons and many other shorter races and has climbed all of Colorado’s fourteeners.
 In 2014 he earned a Master’s degree in history from Colorado State University.